hoppet-code/hoppet/README.md

 ----------------------------------------------------------------------
-Note on F95 compilers
+Note on Fortran compilers
 -------------

-You will need a Fortran 95 compiler to compile this package.

-The gfortran compiler is widespread.
-Versions upwards of 4.3 are OK.
-Older versions (which might be present on legacy systems) generate incorrect code for HOPPET and should be avoided.
-The code is acceptably fast, though in tests some years ago was not quite as fast as with commercial compilers.

-The code has also been tested with the intel (ifort, versions 8.1.033 upwards) and lahey (lf95) compilers.
+Hoppet is developed and tested with recent versions of the gfortran compiler.
+It should also work with the Intel (ifx) and IBM (xlf) compilers.

 Build with `configure` script
 -----------------------------